-We are a registered COVID-19 Safe venue and your health and safety are our top priority.
 We have guidelines and measures in place to ensure your visit is safe, enjoyable and that you can feel comfortable knowing that your wellbeing is cared for.
+See below for the full list of measures in place.

-- All visitors (patrons, artists, students, contractors, staff, volunteers and other personnel) must register their attendance on site using the Service NSW QR Codes located near the entry points.
-Staff are available for assistance, and a manual option is available for those unable to register online.
+- All visitors (patrons, artists, students, contractors, staff, volunteers and other personnel) must register their attendance on site using the Service NSW QR Codes located near the entry points

-- The auditorium doors will open early to allow audience members to head directly to their seat to avoid overcrowding the foyers.
+- Auditorium doors for Theatre shows will open early to allow audience members to head directly to their seat and avoid overcrowding the foyers.

 - Our floors will be marked to manage queuing and movement throughout.